 - Use the chalkboard, handouts, videos, group discussions, role playing, overhead projectors, etc.

-- Point out the organizational items in textbooks, e.g., chapter summaries, sub-headings, graphic design, charts, maps, and indexes.
+- Point out the organizational items in textbooks, e.g., chapter summaries, sub-headings, graphic design, charts, & maps.

 - Give all assignments and course expectations in written and oral form.